 In my own journey, I went through a long-winded process of being

 indoctrinated raised Christian as a kid, into a spiritually void lifestyle.
-When I got to Thailand, Christianity melted off me as unnecessary, irrelevant.
+After I dropped out of college and got to Thailand, Christianity melted off me as unnecessary, irrelevant to me.

 Following a set religion with the conviction of “being right” and having many of the universe’s biggest answers seemed a little ridiculous.